apacheignite/documentation/data-grid/data-grid.md

 }
 [/block]
 ##Dynamic Cache
-You can also create the cache on the fly, in which case Ignite will create and deploy the cache across the server nodes in the cluster.
-Similarly, you can also destroy the cache dynamically across all the server nodes within the cluster.
+You can also create the cache on the fly, in which case Ignite will create and deploy the cache on all the server nodes in the cluster.
+Similarly, you can also destroy the cache dynamically across the server nodes within the cluster.
 [block:code]
 {
   "codes": [